-#12 The aluminium heatsink is the heaviest part of the new Pi 400
+#12 The aluminum heatsink is the heaviest part of the new Pi 400

 Weighing in at about 100 g, the built-in heatsink gives the Raspberry Pi 400 a nice, solid feeling.

-If you’re interested in the thermals of the Raspberry Pi 400, be sure to read Toms Hardware article about it.
+If you want to know more about the thermals of the Raspberry Pi 400, be sure to read Tom’s Hardware article about it.

-#13 You can have any color as long as it is white / red
+#13 You can have any color as long as it is white and red

 Remember Ford’s famous line about the Ford T model?